song31/comix-server/README.md

 Q) Do I need to uncompress ZIP files?
 A) No. Like the Windows version, the server supports ZIP files.
-   Of course, you can copy image files in JPG or GIF format to the manga directory.
+   Of course, you can put image files in JPG or GIF format to the manga directory.

 Q) How can I change the port number?